spencerlievens/prova/docs/design/admin.md

 ### Issuance

-To issue new tokens, transactions on the issue thread include an output to a standard address with the issued value.
-When adding funds, issue transactions have the special case that their output values are permitted to be greater than their input values.
+To issue new tokens, transactions on the issue thread include an output to a standard token output with the issued value.
+When adding funds, issue transactions have the special case that the sum of their output value is permitted to be greater than the sum of their input value.

 Example: